 ### Infectiousness (or transmissibility)

 How easily does the virus spread?
 Some viruses with which we are familiar spread very easily.
 Some viruses spread from the smallest contact every time.
 Others (the HIV virus, which is responsible for AIDS, for example) require significant contact, perhaps many times, before the virus is transmitted.
-In this model, infectiousness is determined by a slider.
+In this model, infectiousness is determined by the INFECTIOUSNESS slider.